JackRachHack/RGB_with_app/README.md

 # RGB_with_app
  This is a project of an electrical engineer student.
-The goal is to control a RGB led using a NodeMCU and a Ubuntu python app.
+The goal is to control an RGB led using Arduino Uno and a python app in Ubuntu.